-Is Earning American AAdvantage Elite Status With Credit Card Spending Worth It?
+American AAdvantage Elite Status With Credit Card Spending: Worth It?

-Is Earning American AAdvantage Elite Status With Credit Card Spending Worth It?
+American AAdvantage Elite Status With Credit Card Spending: Worth It?

 21

 In the interest of full disclosure, OMAAT earns a referral bonus for anyone that’s approved through some of the below links.
 Citi is an advertising partner of OMAAT.
+The information and associated card details on this page for the American Airlines AAdvantage® MileUp®, Capital One Venture X Rewards Credit Card, and Capital One Venture Rewards Credit Card have been collected independently by OMAAT and has not been reviewed or provided by the card issuer.
 These are the best publicly available offers (terms apply) that we have found for each product or service.
 Opinions expressed here are the author's alone, not those of the bank, credit card issuer, airline, hotel chain, or product manufacturer/service provider, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 Please check out our advertiser policy for further details about our partners, and thanks for your support!
-The offers for the American Airlines AAdvantage® MileUp®, and Citi® / AAdvantage® Platinum Select® World Elite Mastercard® have expired.
+The offer for the Citi® / AAdvantage® Platinum Select® World Elite Mastercard® has expired.
 Learn more about the current offers here.

 With the American AAdvantage program’s Loyalty Points system, elite status is no longer based on how much you fly, but rather based on how many eligible points you rack up.
 One of the interesting opportunities here is to earn AAdvantage elite status exclusively through credit card spending.

-In this post I wanted to do some number crunching on the value proposition of that, and answer some of the most common questions.
+In this post, I want to do some number crunching on the value proposition of that, and answer some of the most common questions.
 Should you put spending on your American Airlines credit card?
-I particularly wanted to take an updated look at this, given that the 2023 AAdvantage program elite year launched as of March 1, and with this we’re seeing some changes to the program.
+American AAdvantage’s 2025 elite year kicked off recently, so I figure it’s worth taking an updated look at this.

 Credit card spending counts toward AAdvantage elite status